InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 Selection your model, we will select gpt-4
 ![Alt Text](img/modelsGpts.png)

-If you want to know differences between LLM model for the choice , you can deep dive  [here](https://platform.openai.com/docs/models/overview)
+If you want to know differences between LLM model for the choice , you can deep dive  [on this link](https://platform.openai.com/docs/models/overview)

 This interface will be shown after you have created correctly your chabot
 ![Alt text](img/playgroundChatbotOpenAi.png)